Here Are 6 Starting Points to Help You Build Your Resume

 Use this section when building your resume to summarize your goals and highlight your applicable skills and experiences.
 Keep it to a few sentences in length and get straight to the point.
 Hiring managers will typically pay more attention to your past experiences rather than the summary or objective.

 Make sure your experience is easy to find when you build your resume.
 Most hiring managers want to see your past experience to see what you can offer.
 Be sure to list your past experience in chronological order from your most recent to past experiences.
+Your resume should also only go back up to 10 years (unless you're applying for higher-level management roles).
 From there, you should have the title of your position, company you worked at and the dates.
 Underneath you'll want to put short bullet points of your achievements and relevant skills that can transfer to the job your applying for.

 Here's and example of how it could look below: